 - 1. A 12.5 cent per \$1,000 of assessed value, 20 year Fire Facilities draft ballot ordinance which will include construction of station 10 (downtown fire station), seismic upgrades to all stations, rebuild of station 6 and station 4, and warehouse needs; and - 2.
-A 15.0 cent per \$1,000 of assessed value, 20 year Transportation Neighborhood Safety and Connectivity ballot ordinance which will include: - Neighborhood Safety to improve safety for all neighborhood transportation users by more rapidly implementing speed/traffic mitigation projects in neighborhoods and around schools; adding mid-block and lighted crossings; and supplementing the Collision Reduction Program. - Reducing neighborhood congestion through projects that provide relief for identified problem areas and where improvement could be accomplished through changes within the existing right-of-way.
+A 15.0 cent per \$1,000 of assessed value, 20 year Transportation Neighborhood Safety, Connectivity and Congestion ballot ordinance which will include: - Neighborhood Safety to improve safety for all neighborhood transportation users by more rapidly implementing speed/traffic mitigation projects in neighborhoods and around schools; adding mid-block and lighted crossings; and supplementing the Collision Reduction Program. - Reducing neighborhood congestion through projects that provide relief for identified problem areas and where improvement could be accomplished through changes within the existing right-of-way.
 Funding in this program will improve traffic safety and flow by funding the engineering and design of projects that will ease congestion in and out of neighborhoods. - New sidewalks and trails to improve walkability by connecting neighborhoods to gathering places, recreational opportunities and other neighborhoods. - Enhanced technology for traffic management in order to position the City to take advantage of new technologies to increase network efficiency and improve traffic flow.
 Funding for this program will improve the city's capability to respond to emerging technologies that improve safety and traffic flow. - Sidewalk and trail maintenance to repair and improve existing facilities. - New bike facilities to create a safe and connected bike network for commuting, recreation and family activities.

-On July 18, Council reviewed a draft Fire Facilities ordinance, and the attached ordinance reflects the Council's suggested changes.
+On July 18, Council reviewed a draft Transportation Neighborhood Safety, Connectivity and Congestion Ordinance, and the attached Ordinance reflects the Council's suggested changes.